 - South Dakota

-Some of the states on the list share a border with Illinois, so there’s probably a fair number of Chicago residents, both new and longstanding, who need to quarantine if they’ve just returned from a visit to one of these nearby or bordering states.
-Other recent transplants, such as college graduates or people moving to Chicago for work, may have to isolate for 14 days as they leave their home state to start anew in Chicago.
+These are considered states where community spread of Coronavirus is unchecked, so there’s probably a fair number of Chicago residents, both new and longstanding, who need to quarantine if they’ve just returned from a visit to one of these nearby or bordering states.
+Other recent transplants, such as college graduates or people moving to Chicago for work, may have to test negative for COVID-19 and then isolate for 10 days when they get to Chicago.

 Are There Exceptions from the Self-Quarantine Order in Chicago?

-Essential workers are exempt from the order.
-If an essential worker has traveled to one of the hard-hit states for the purposes of their job, then they are exempt from the 14-day quarantine rule.
-There are also exceptions for people traveling for medical care or parental shared custody.
+Essential workers and students who travel for the purposes of school are exempt from the order.
+If an essential worker or student has traveled to one of the hard-hit states for the purposes of their job, then they are exempt from the 10-day quarantine rule.
+There are also exceptions for people travelling for medical care or parental shared custody.

 What Penalties Do People Face if They Violate Chicago’s Self-Quarantine Order for Travelers?

-The order states: "Any person who violates this Order shall be subject to applicable penalties provided by law."
-People found in violation of the order can face fines of $100 - $500 per day, up to $7,000, according to the City of Chicago's website.
+Fines can be issued for violating the order.
+People found in violation of the order can face fines of $100 - $500 per day, up to $7,000.

 How Can Landlords Enforce the Self-Quarantine Order in Chicago Apartments?